 Tendering procedures for hearing aids

 On behalf of the five regions, Amgros procures and invites tenders for hearing aids and supplementary devices for public hearing clinics, with high demands on technology and quality.
 We carry out our tendering procedures in accordance with the Danish Act on Tendering Procedures, and contracts usually have a term of three to four years.
-The most recent framework agreements entering into force on 1 September 2021 cover 400,000 hearing aids at a total value of around DKK 700 million, including supplementary devices, over a period of four years.
+The most recent framework agreements entering into force on 1 March 2025 cover 430,000 hearing aids at a total value of around DKK 800 million, including supplementary devices, over a period of four years.

 Photographer: Anne-Li Engström

-Every year, public hearing clinics and pool clinics supply about 95,000 of the around 160,000 hearing aids delivered to citizens in Denmark.
+Every year, public hearing clinics and pool clinics supply about 115,000 of the around 175,000 hearing aids delivered to citizens in Denmark.

 SUPPLIERS OF HEARING AIDS

-Suppliers should also be able to see benefits in supplying a broad range of products and it should be attractive to them to take part in tendering procedures for hearing aids.
+Suppliers should also be able to see the benefits in supplying a broad range of products and it should be attractive to them to take part in tendering procedures for hearing aids.
 Therefore, we ensure fair and uniform treatment for all interested tenderers.

 We often enter into long-term agreements that typically run over four years.
 In this period, suppliers have the option to replace their range every six months in line with technological developments.
-This ensures that clinics and citizens with loss of hearing constantly have access to the latest technology in the area.
+This ensures that clinics and citizens with loss of hearing constantly have access to new technology in the area.

 EXPERT COLLABORATION